LogtalkDotOrg/logtalk3/tools/help/NOTES.md

 Known issues
 ------------

-The open commands used to open documentation URLs drop the fragment part, thus preventing navigating to the specified position on the documentation page.
+The open commands used to open documentation URLs drops the fragment part, thus preventing navigating to the specified position on the documentation page.

 When browsing the Texinfo versions of the Handbook and the APIs documentation